khuedoan/blog/content/posts/overengineered-blog-deployment.md

 git push production
 ```

-This will run the optional CI script, which is essentially just a git
+This will run the "optional" CI script, which is essentially just a git
-`pre-receive` hook that runs this `ci` target in the `Makefile` with caching.
+`pre-receive` hook that runs the `ci` target in the `Makefile`, with caching.

-The CI output is printed directly to my terminal, so I don't need a to go to a
+The CI output is printed directly to my terminal, so I don't need to visit a
 separate web UI to see the result.
 It looks something like this:

 ```sh